 2) Weight gain

 Putting on weight can really dent your self-esteem.
 It might restrict your choice of outfits and make you feel self-conscious in front of others.
 This is a prime time of year to pile on the pounds too.
 The chilly conditions might encourage you turn to comfort food, and the festive season can make it virtually impossible to stick to a healthy diet.
 One way to slim down and stay in shape is to find a sport or physical activity that you enjoy.
 If you typically struggle to stay motivated when it comes to your fitness regime, consider getting involved in group sports or activities.
 Getting fit with others can help you to stay focussed and give you the extra encouragement you need.
+With meal delivery services becoming even more popular, you can find a specific boxed meal delivery designed for weight loss to help keep you on your diet.

 Bear in mind that as well as eating too much and not doing enough exercise, there are other risk factors that can cause you to put on weight.
 For example, steroids taken to treat health problems like asthma, eczema or arthritis can trigger weight gain, as can insulin and certain antipsychotic drugs.
 You shouldn’t simply stop taking prescription treatments like these, but if you’re worried about the impact they could be having on your physique, speak to your GP.